Oofles/devaultsecurity/content/en/about/_index.md

 <h1 class="text-center">Bio and Talks</h1>
 <h4 class="text-center">Bio</h4>
 <br>
-Brandon DeVault is an Principal Security Author focusing on general blue team operations, incident response, and threat hunting at Pluralsight.
+Brandon DeVault is a Security Researcher at CrowdStrike focusing on threat actor tactics and threat hunting techniques.
 He is also a member of the Florida Air National Guard and works as a threat hunter on a Mission Defense Team (MDT) defending North America’s air tracks.
-Prior to joining Pluralsight, Brandon worked with Elastic as an Education Architect creating and delivering security content.
+Prior to joining Pluralsight, Brandon worked with Pluralsight as a Principal Security Author and Elastic as an Education Architect.
 He also worked with Special Operations Command where he had two deployments to Afghanistan on deployable communications teams.
 His experience spans satellite communications, radio technologies, system and network administration.
 Brandon is also passionate about hardware hacking, soldering, hiking, and currently holds the GCIA, GCED, and Elastic Engineering certifications.
 <br><br>
 <h4 class="text-center"><b>Conferences and Workshops:</b></h4>
 <br>